Trump bashes Democratic rivals during pre-Super Bowl show

 “He is a pathological liar who lies about everything: his fake hair, his obesity, and his spray-on tan,” she said.

+A Democratic official said there have been no discussions about the topic, noting that Bloomberg has yet to qualify for a debate.
+The official spoke on condition of anonymity, citing a policy of not discuss conversations with candidates.

-Early Sunday, Trump fired off a series of anti-Bloomberg tweets, calling the billionaire “part of the Fake News” and insisting he “is going nowhere” and “just wasting his money,” despite rising in the polls.
+Earlier Sunday, Trump fired off a series of post-midnight anti-Bloomberg tweets, calling the billionaire “part of the Fake News” and insisting he “is going nowhere” and “just wasting his money,” despite rising in the polls.

 Bloomberg responded with his own aside: “Looks like our ads are keeping you up at night.
 We’ve got one in particular you should watch today.”
 Bloomberg’s 60-second spot will focus on the impact of gun violence.